peteroupc/html3dutil/doc/MathUtil.md

 * [vec3dot](#MathUtil.vec3dot)<br>Finds the dot product of two 3-element vectors.
 * [vec3fromWindowPoint](#MathUtil.vec3fromWindowPoint)<br>Unprojects the <i>window coordinates</i> given in a
 3-element vector,
-using the given transformation matrix and viewport rectangle.
+using the specified transformation matrix and viewport rectangle.
 * [vec3length](#MathUtil.vec3length)<br>Returns the distance of this 3-element vector from the origin, also known as its <i>length</i> or <i>magnitude</i>.